vincenttrosky/vincenttrosky.github.io/content/publication/preprint/index.md

 Testing
 control algorithms for bipedal robots on physical hardware can become a time-consuming and expensive process.
-The robot presented in this paper offers a modular, open-source platform for bipedal control algorithm testing for roughly $200.
+The robot presented in this project offers a modular, open-source platform for bipedal control algorithm testing for roughly $200.
 The manufacturing process requires simple 3D-printing, turning, and drilling operations.
 The final prototype can stand passively